SECR (Streamlined Energy and Carbon Reporting)

 What Information Businesses Must Publish?

-Businesses must publish the following information for each financial year:
+Businesses must publish the following information in their Director’s Report for each financial year:

 - The associated scope 1 and scope 2 emissions